mmaciasjr/Homework1/03-JavaScript/01-Activities/22-PseudoCode/README.md

 * Think of basic elements like loops, if-else statements, arrays, alerts, etc.

 * Be prepared to share your outlines approach.

+Would have to start off with a function for everything that would be executed within that function.

+\\assign a variable.
+A variable can be anything.
+For this exercise.
+I chose the variable of